imagej/imagej.github.io/_pages/plugins/grid-collection-stitching.md

 -   Select a fusion method.
     -   Linear blending will obscure the seams between tiles, but will take a longer amount of time.
 Without it, tile lines will be clearly seen if the image is to be blown up.
 To save time, only use linear blending for presentation pieces.
         -   To learn about other fusion methods, please visit the [Stitching](/plugins/image-stitching#pairwise-stitching) page.
--   if Prairie or Wiscan are used, uncheck "compute overlap."
+-   if Prairie or WiscScan are used, uncheck "compute overlap."
 Both softwares calculate fairly accurate coordinates beforehand.
 -   Reduce "Increase overlap" to 0 and uncheck subpixel accuracy
 -   If the data computed is too large for computer memory, check "use virtual memory."
 This will be considerably slower, but will save RAM
     -   Alternatively, [more memory can be allocated](Grid_Collection_Stitching_Plugin#memory-allocation) to the Fiji operation